tuzup/cover-letter-generator/README.md

 # Cover Letter Generator

-This extension help create cover letter for job application instantly based on the job discription from the selection using Openai API
+This extension help create cover letter for job application instantly based on the job discription from the selection using Gemini API